Romain7426/Mouton1/README.md

  - (ix) There are obviously many bugs everywhere.
  - (x) There are many useless files & lines of code.

 That said, once again, the game is not being currently developed.
-Do not expect any improvement for the upcoming twenty years.
+Do not expect any improvement for the upcoming twenty years (today is sunday the 24th of may 2020).

 For information, when we presented the game at the InterENS, the game was a broken buggy jenga-tower.
 It's so much better now.